 Schouwburgstraat 3 (on the Kouter)

-Click here you can find the program of the Opera Ballet Flanders.
-The overview includes performances that take place in Ghent, but also in Antwerp.
+Here you will find the program 2021-22 of the Opera Ballet Vlaanderen.
+The overview shows performances that take place in Ghent, but also in Antwerp.

 If you want to be in a real small-scale cinema again, then you have to be in the Sphinx to be.
 The Sphinx has always been there and hopes that he can "survive" for a long time.
 Located in the heart of Ghent on the Sint-Michielshelling opposite the Old Post building.